Master-cai/Awesome-camera-relocalization-in-prior-map/README.md

 # Awesome-camera-relocalization-in-prior-map

 A list of visual(camera) re-localization researches.
 Visual relocalization refers to the problem of estimating the position and orientation using the information of an existing prior map based on the image captured from visual sensors.
-We sort out  these methods according to the type of map, mainly including image databases and point cloud maps.
+We sort out  these methods according to the type of map, mainly focusing on image databases and point cloud maps.

+**This document will be continuously updated and there may inevitably be errors and omissions.
+Please feel free to point them out through issues or pull requests.**

+---

 - [Awesome-camera-relocalization-in-prior-map](#awesome-camera-relocalization-in-prior-map)
   - [Surveys](#surveys)